Francesco Versace

 Funding Source: | University of Tx Health Science Center - Houston |

-Role: | Co-Investigator |
+Role: | Co-I |

-Title: | Multi-Parametric MRI Assessment of Brain Connectivity and Spectroscopic Biomarkers in Patients with a Substance Use Disorder |
+Title: | Multi-Parametric MRI Assessment of Brain Connectivity and Spectroscopic Biomarkers in Patients with a substance use disorder |

 Funding Source: | NIH/NIDA |